 5388, 5389, 5390.
 Seminar in Career and Technical Education (3,3,3) May be repeated for credit with change of topic.
-Problem areas of major concern in information technologies, business education, marketing education, or family and consumer sciences education.
+Problem areas of major concern in information technologies, business education, or marketing education.

 5500.
 Independent Study in Career and Technical Education (3) P: Senior or graduate standing.
 May be repeated for credit with change of topic.
-Independent study, research, and investigation in infromation technology education or career and technical education.
+Independent study, research, and investigation in information technology education or career and technical education.